Wengex/PyADLdap/README.md

         apt-get install python-ldap

-  - Or, if your prefer, you can install python-ldap dependencies with the following command:
+  - Or, if you prefer, you need only install dependencies python-ldap with the following command

         apt-get build-dep python-ldap

+Then you can use pip to install it:

+        pip install pyadldap

+Or you can download the source code and install it with the following command:

+        python setup.py install

 ## How to use

 ## TODO